 I read the news instead

 I have noticed many news channels have gone from simply reporting the news to writing hot button segments adding a myriad of unnecessary details either catastrophizing worst-case scenarios, economic meltdowns, or guessing political agendas in a time of crisis.
 I choose to bow out by reading the news because it’s much harder to stretch the details in writing.
-I also make it a habit of reminding myself what the scripture that says:
+I also make it a habit of reminding myself what the scripture says:

-'When men are cast down, then thou shalt say, There is lifting up, and he shall save the humble person. ' -Job 22:29
+'When men are cast down, then thou shalt say, There is lifting up, and he shall save the humble person. ' - Job 22:29

 I focus on my family